2nd Generation Wood Heat Controller

 sensor on preheat tank outlet.

 Monitors greenhouse OK and freeze status.
-Red Freeze LED controlled by
+Both freeze and GH OK failure

-event or power bad.
-RAM4 is debounced cached freeze state.
-If freeze <500ms
+RAM8=1 is debounced freeze state.
+If freeze <500ms interpreted as GH

-interpreted as GH controller wakeup event prior to turning on basement fan.
+controller wakeup event prior to turning on basement fan.
+GH controller

-GH controller also pulses freeze at 0 and 30 minutes past the hour to insure
+also pulses freeze at 0 and 30 minutes past the hour to insure wood

-wood stove idle timer does not shut off the fresh air fan.
+stove idle timer does not shut off the fresh air fan.
+Whenever cntrl is

 If GH OK state is bad email sent and RAM8 flag set to 2 indicating GH is